barvch/generador-de-sandbox/recursos/UserManual/README.md

             - InterfazAdministrativa.
 Static interface name.

                 > The interface must be set into *Generic Values* section.
-Data such IP address, netmask, etc are taken from this field.
+Data such as IP address, netmask, DNS and gateway are consulted from the interface's name.

             - ArchivoBackup.
 FortiOS backup file location.